ShreevathsaGP/CIE-IVI/README.md

 ## Week n :
 - Agenda:-

-	-Try making arrangements of installing PuTTY for RasPI to get the error log file and make the required changes in the build -Media playback through USB should be readable -Bluetooth call connectivity to be looked into
+	-Try making arrangements of installing PuTTY for RasPI to get the error log file and make the required changes in the build <br>
+	-Media playback through USB should be readable<br>
+	-Bluetooth call connectivity to be looked into

 - Work Done:-